 When using powder, it’s important that you don’t mix too much or too little.
 Too much powder can make the mixture too concentrated, and too little powder will result in less-than-ideal rinsing.
 Be sure to follow the instructions as provided by the product manufacturer to ensure that you get the expected results.

 Some people may be wondering as to how often one should use a vegetable wash.
 Ideally, you’ll want to use it every meal, but some would consider that to be a waste of both time and money.
 As such, here are a few guidelines to help you consider when you should use the vegetable wash, and when you shouldn’t.
+As safe handling of produce can reduce risk of contamination, it is always recommended to clean vegetables before consumption.

 Firstly, let’s talk about fruits and vegetables.
 In general, fruits are cleaner than vegetables.
 This can be due to a variety of reasons, but one of the biggest reasons is that fruits hang safely above trees or stalks, whereas vegetables are closer to the ground, making them more prone to accumulating dust and dirt.
 Of course, there are exceptions to this, but you get the picture.